mokri/Machine-Learning-Web-App/README.md

-#Machine Learning web App
+# Machine Learning web App

-This is a a machi9ne learning web application for binary classification using streamlit
+This is a machine learning web application for binary classification using streamlit

-##options
+## options

-######this application contains 3 classifiers:
+###### this application contains 3 classifiers:

 - SVM (Support Vector Machine)
 - Logistic Regression